colorfulsing/vm_host/README.md

 And done, now you can share your files between your Host and Guest VM.

-## PCIe Passthrough
+## PCI Passthrough

 ### Good stuff to read about

-Here are some good guides and reading material to increase your knowledge and also to take a look over other ways to make the PCIe passthrough and some other stuff:
+Here are some good guides and reading material to increase your knowledge and also to take a look over other ways to make the PCI passthrough and some other stuff:

 * General PCI Passthrough - [Arch linux's PCI passthrough via OVMF](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF "Arch linux's PCI passthrough via OVMF")
 * Single GPU passthrough guide - [Karuri's vfio guide](https://gitlab.com/Karuri/vfio "Karuri's VFIO Single GPU Passthrough Configuration"). *(Totally recommend you to read this one)*